 - Learning Old English

-- Síen Ése ond Wene mid éow - Series of lessons including pronunciation and basic phrases
+- Síen Ése ond Wene mid éow - Series of lessons including (not that good) pronunciation and basic phrases.

 - Leornende Eald Englisc - A YouTube channel dedicated to teaching Old English.